 Here’s an example of a product description from the world-renowned cycling brand, Santa Cruz, selling its Bronson line of mountain bikes:

 Notice how it deploys words its audience uses, such as “tech-gnar” (meaning bumpy terrain), and “twisted” (referring to bendy trails).
 Also, see how it keeps things informal by using words like “sorta” and “sweet spot” to reflect its fun brand image.

 Here’s another example of a well-written product description, this time from luxury furniture brand Cox & Cox.

 It uses vocabulary that seeks to elevate, such as “design-led” and “outdoor companion.”
 These words convey its goal of being perceived as luxurious and elegant.

 3. FAB – Features, Benefits, Attributes

-After you settle on a tone of voice, you then have to get down to the nitty-gritty of your product description and talk about features, benefits and attributes – FAB for short.
-These communicate specific details about your product and services in written form.
+After you settle on a tone of voice, you then have to get down to the nitty-gritty of your product description and talk about features, benefits, and attributes – FAB for short.
+These communicate specific details about your products and services in written form.